CSR2017/Ed-Fi-AdminApp/packages/api/src/auth/authorization/README.md

 };
 ```

 In the case of the first kind of usage of the `[privilege]: true` result (two kinds listed above the code block), it's used purely for convenience.
-For instance, we filter Edorgs by `sbeId` using regular ORM methods.
-It's only if there's something more complicated than that that we use the cache for individual IDs (e.g. ODS-scoped ownerships).
-The controller always uses the Edorg ID cache, but it does so via a helper that returns an empty filter in the case of `true`.

-Just to be clear, **_it's the responsibility of the controllers or services to actually implement these various filters which are considered external to the authorization cache._** These will almost always be one of two basic `where` clauses:
+For instance, Applications are naturally retrieved by `sbeId` anyway.
+If that's all the filtering we have to do then we might as well not cache a bunch of individual IDs.
+In general this case will almost always be one of two basic `where` clauses:

 - `where sbeId = :sbeId`, or
 - `where tenantId = :tenantId`.